Steve Hunt (footballer, born 1956): West Bromwich Albion

-Hunt was sold on to First Division rivals West Bromwich Albion for £100,000 in March 1984.
-He was signed on the same day as Tony Grealish, a defensive minded midfielder who went on to form an effective combination with the attack minded Hunt.
+Hunt was sold to First Division rivals West Bromwich Albion for £100,000 in March 1984.
+He was signed on the same day as Tony Grealish, a defensive-minded midfielder who went on to form an effective combination with the attack-minded Hunt.
 He enjoyed the expansive passing football encouraged at The Hawthorns by manager Johnny Giles, which contrasted to the more restrictive style he had endured at Coventry.
 He played as a left-sided midfielder, combining well with winger Tony Morley and full-back Derek Statham.
 The "Baggies" finished 17th at the end of the 1983–84 campaign and moved up to 12th in 1984–85.
-However Albion endured a disastrous start to the 1985–86 season and Giles resigned after nine successive defeats.
-Nobby Stiles stepped up from coaching the youth-team to lead the first-team, before Ron Saunders took charge in January 1986; Hunt later said that "I knew when he arrived that my time at Albion was coming to an end".
-West Brom were relegated into the Second Division at the end of the season, though Hunt was named as the club's Player of the Year after the Sports Argus reported that he had "battled, almost alone, to keep Albion up".
+However, Albion endured a disastrous start to the 1985–86 season, and Giles resigned after nine successive defeats.
+Nobby Stiles stepped up from coaching the youth team to lead the first team, before Ron Saunders took charge in January 1986; Hunt later said that "I knew when he arrived that my time at Albion was coming to an end".
+West Brom were relegated to the Second Division at the end of the season, though Hunt was named as the club's Player of the Year after the Sports Argus reported that he had "battled, almost alone, to keep Albion up".

 Return to Aston Villa

 In March 1986, Hunt rejoined Aston Villa for a fee valued at £90,000, with Darren Bradley going the other way in part-exchange.
 Villa were in the process of salary cuts and the breaking up of the 1982 European Cup winning side under the chairmanship of Doug Ellis.
-He scored an own goals two minutes into his second debut, though a brace from Steve Hodge was enough to give Villa the victory over West Ham United.
-In fact Villa lost only one of the eight games immediately following Hunt's return and their form improved enough to end the 1985–86 season three points above the relegation zone.
+He scored an own goal two minutes into his second home debut, though a brace from Steve Hodge was enough to give Villa the victory over West Ham United.
+Villa lost only one of the eight games immediately following Hunt's return and their form improved enough to end the 1985–86 season three points above the relegation zone.
 John Pearson, writing in the Birmingham Evening Mail, said that "Steve Hunt's qualities of ball control, composure and precision passing have been the major reason in Villa's surge to safety".

 Graham Turner was sacked after a poor start to the 1986–87 campaign, with a 6–0 defeat to Nottingham Forest bringing his two years in charge to a close.
 Hunt felt that Turner's successor, Billy McNeill, "seemed unable to change the mood" at Villa Park as results continued to go against the "Villans" and that the new manager quickly lost the dressing room.
-Aston Villa were relegated in last place at the end of the 1986–87 season and Hunt had to retire due to a knee injury in November 1987.
+Aston Villa were relegated to last place at the end of the 1986–87 season, and Hunt had to retire due to a knee injury in November 1987.